wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

   The `uninstall` command is used before the debian package is removed.
 It will be used as the `prerm of the generated debian package`__.

 __ https://www.debian.org/doc/manuals/maint-guide/dother.en.html#maintscripts

+postrm (added in version 1)
+  The `postrm` command is used at the end of the debian package removal.
+It will be used as the postrm of the generated debian package.